jeryiwang/volleybot/README.md

 - Cancellation state is scoped per-Sunday and automatically reset.
 - Roster refreshes based on each week’s Google Sheet sign-ups.

-### 🩺 Heartbeat Monitoring
-- Every time the bot updates the roster, it records a timestamp.
-- A separate heartbeat loop runs every 15 minutes to check if the last update was within the past 5 minutes.
-- Posts a ✅ healthy or ❌ stale warning in the log channel based on this check.

 ### 🔄 Smart Roster Posting
-- Bot runs 24/7 (on Render) and updates the roster every 33 minutes.
+- Bot runs 24/7 (on Render) and updates the roster every 15 minutes.
 - If nothing has changed, it skips posting to avoid spam.
 - All messages are edited in-place using stored message IDs.